djlampert/PyHSPF/README.txt

 Hydrography Dataset Plus Version 2 (NHDPlus), climate data from the National Climate Data Center (NCDC), and landuse data from the National Agricultural Statistics Service (NASS) Cropland Data Layer (CDL).
-To use the preprocessing and calibration routines, some additional packages are needed including GDAL, PyShp, Pillow, and 7zip.

 PyHSPF can be used to assimilate data into an HSPF model, build the HSPF input files, simulate the model over a period of time, and then